-From 1986-92 he remained Vice President of his uncle, Antolin Oreta Jr’s company, ‘Intra-Strata Assurance Corporation’.
+From 1986-92, he remained the Vice President of his uncle, Antolin Oreta Jr’s company, ‘Intra-Strata Assurance Corporation’.

-In 1998 he was elected a member of the ‘House of Representatives’ from the 2nd district of Tarlac province, a stint he continued for the next two terms also.
+In 1998, Benigno Aquino III was elected as a member of the ‘House of Representatives’ from the 2nd district of Tarlac province, a stint he continued for the next two terms as well.

 He was unable to run for the 2007 election of the House because of term restrictions.
 He became a Senator after being elected during the midterm election held on May 15 that year.
 He represented ‘Genuine Opposition’, a coalition of several parties including the ‘Liberal Party’.
 The coalition sought to restrain President Arroyo’s attempts of altering the 1986 Philippine Constitution.

-He was instrumental in filing several developmental and reformatory Senate bills including the ‘Budget Impoundment and Control Act’ (SB 3121), ‘Preservation of Public Infrastructures bill’ (SB 2035) and the ‘Philippine National Police’ reform bill.
+Benigno Aquino III was instrumental in filing several developmental and reformatory Senate bills, including the ‘Budget Impoundment and Control Act’ (SB 3121), ‘Preservation of Public Infrastructures bill’ (SB 2035) and the ‘Philippine National Police’ reform bill.

-The ‘Noynoy Aquino for President Movement’ was formed by several lawyers and activists including Edgardo "Eddie" Roces on August 27, 2009.
+The ‘Noynoy Aquino for President Movement’ was formed by several lawyers and activists, including Edgardo "Eddie" Roces on August 27, 2009.
 A nationwide campaign was conducted by the group that garnered millions of signatures in favour of his presidency.
-Finally on September 9 he gave his nod for presidential candidature.
+Finally on September 9 Benigno Aquino III gave his nod for presidential candidature.